 When you travel so far to these untouched beaches, the local excursions are hard to miss.
 Plan an extra day only to do one of the below excursions.
 They’re worthwhile.

-- Minneriya National Park: Minneriya National Park is about 80 kilometres from Pasikudah.
+- Minneriya National Park: Minneriya National Park is about 80 kilometers from Pasikudah.
 It is one of the most popular tourist attractions and wildlife sanctuaries in Sri Lanka.
 Wild elephants are prominent residents here.
 During the season, you can also spot other endemic species.
 A typical day safari includes a jeep ride, professional jeep driver, park entrance fee and hotel pick up and drop.
 The safari price for two adults is $110.

 - Whale watching at Trincomalee: When in Pasikuda, do not miss Trincomalee.
 It is about an hour’s drive.
 Visitors can enjoy a great opportunity to witness whales and dolphins dance and play in the sea.
 The best season for whale watching is between March to August every year.
 You may spot Blue Whales, Sperm Whales and Spinner Dolphins.